Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 I mean, not to bridge too aggressively into this, but there was a story in the Wall Street Journal that I shared with you, of course, about this movie called Critters.

-It's with a Z or a Z for my Canadian and UK listeners, where OpenAI will be providing the compute and the tech to do a movie called Critters.
+It's with a Z or a Z for my Canadian and UK listeners, where OpenAI will be providing the compute and the tech to do a movie called Critters with a budget of less than $30 million, though it's not obvious whether OpenAI and their compute is part of that.

+But it's the weirdest shit in the world.
 Allison, you were bringing this up that like they're still using a bunch of humans.

 Yeah, so I was reading the same story and I haven't done any, this came out this morning, so I haven't done my own reporting on it, but I will say from the story I read, it seems like they're hiring two different animation studios with artists and writers working on the script.

-They're hiring human actors to voice the characters.
-And then
+They're hiring human actors to voice the characters, and then

 some mystery X amount of the movie will be put together with AI.

-And I honestly don't know how different that is from a regular Pixar or DreamWorks animation process, but it seems like there's, when I first saw the, you know, the teaser image is very cute.
+And I honestly don't know how different that is from a regular Pixar or DreamWorks animation process, but it seems like there's, I, when I first saw the, you know, the teaser image is very cute.

-this is going to be some AI propaganda.
-And it's going to be very cute and hard for me to refute.
+And I was like, oh, God, they're like, this is going to be some AI propaganda, and it's going to be very cute and hard for me to refute.

+But actually, it's just a human-made movie, it seems, and with extra computer help.
 And this picture I'm holding up, of course, we're listening to a podcast that you can all see this.

 I think they might be getting around some Hollywood unions.
 Yeah.